 A long truck is parked alongside many pallets of packaged wood.
 A healthy Maine forest is in the background.

-The spotted lanternfly, a destructive insect that feeds on a wide range of fruit, ornamental, and hardwood trees, including grapes, apples, walnut, and oak; a serious threat to the United States' agriculture and natural resources.
-(Photo credit: USDA)
+The spotted lanternfly, a destructive insect that feeds on a wide range of fruit, ornamental, and hardwood trees, including grapes, apples, walnut, and oak; a serious threat to U.S. agriculture and natural resources.

 Prevent and manage forest and grassland invasive species